skylermaxwell42/SwE-Git-Walkthrough/README.md

     git commit -m "Implemented feature1"
     ```

     Note: If this was a real project we would normally push to our remote, `origin`, but push access is not available for this repo.
-The Git push command is `git push `
+The git push command is `git push <remote name> <remote branch name>`

 9. Merge changes into master